franconicolini1/ensolvers_interview/README.md

 ## Run App

     You have to run Front-end & Back-end at the same time (first backend).
-    The app uses an external database system.
+    The app uses an external database hosting.

 ## Front-end